hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 ### Release scope

-Enabled organizations can use the organization login URL and third-party-initiated login.
-Custom Okta dashboard tiles and Microsoft Entra are not supported, and there is no public Okta Integration Network listing.
-Tiles and Entra both work and have been exercised privately; supporting them is an open release decision rather than an untested path.
+Enabled organizations can use the organization login URL and third-party-initiated login, with Okta or Microsoft Entra as the provider.
+Custom Okta dashboard tiles are not supported, and there is no public Okta Integration Network listing.
+Tiles work and have been exercised; supporting them is an open release decision rather than an untested path.
 The OIN listing is different in kind: the integration was built and exercised, but it was never submitted for review, so no listing exists to install from.

 This release supports SCIM provisioning of members (the Users resource).
 It does not support SAML, account creation, group or role synchronization, or OIDC logout.